 Have a conversation with your employer about your grad school plans.
 There are two important reasons to do so:

-- You can explain how the program’s curriculum will benefit you in your day-to-day job — new tools and techniques, fresh ideas and insights, and other benefits.
+- First, you can explain how the program’s curriculum will benefit you in your day-to-day job — with new tools and techniques, fresh ideas and insights, and other ways to apply what you learn right away.

-- Many organizations offer programs that will pay for all or part of your education.
+- Second, your employer's benefit package may include educational assistance that could pay for all or part of your education.
 Find out what benefits might be available to you.

-Once you’re in school, talk with your instructors about how you can use coursework to help in your job.
-Other than that, however, strive to keep work and school separate.
+Once you’re in school, talk with your instructors about how you might use coursework to help in your job.
+Otherwise, strive to keep work and school separate.
 Avoid spending time on the job finishing homework, and don’t spend class time answering work emails.
 Both work and school deserve your undivided attention.

 6. COMMUNICATE OPENLY AND MAINTAIN A SUPPORT SYSTEM

-Make sure the key people in your life — from your friends and family to your coworkers and supervisor — know exactly what your school commitments are.
-You’ll want to solicit their support whenever possible.
+Make sure the key people in your life — from your friends and family to your coworkers and supervisor — are aware of your school commitments.
+You’ll want to welcome their support whenever possible.
 Keep them informed about your schedule and any conflicts that might arise due to class or study time.

 7. PLAN YOUR TIME WISELY